hmlongco/Factory/README.md

 ```
 But that's a lot of extra boilerplate code just to define a single factory.

-If you prefer this approach then have at it, but in most cases I think it's best to stick with containers and be done with it.
+If you prefer the class instance approach then have at it, but in most cases I think it's best to stick with the basic containers and be done with it.

 ## Unit Tests